 Insert them in the first layer of plants around the bottom of the basket, ensure you fill in between the plants with compost and do not leave any voids.

-Initially, the plants will just hang down, but when they get going they will do what all such plants do, they will reach for the sun.
+Initially, the plants will just hang down, but once they get going they will do what all plants do, they will reach for the sun.